Civil Partnerships

 In the event of your civil partnership breaking down, you must wait until at least one year after the date on which your civil partnership became legal before you can dissolve the partnership legally.

 The procedure is similar to that of a divorce in that one of the parties must file a petition with the court to request the dissolution of the civil partnership.
-The petitioner must then prove that the civil partnership has broken down irretrievably.
+The petitioner must then state that the civil partnership has broken down irretrievably.

 There are no hard and fast rules regarding your financial rights in the breakdown of a relationship and the court will look at each particular situation individually.
 Matters can also be settled by way of a consent order or a court hearing.